bgplab/bgplab/README.md

 See [lab documentation](https://bgplabs.net/) for more details and the complete list of planned labs.

-[^PC]: Some assembly required: while the Cumulus Linux VMs/containers used for external BGP speakers are easy to download, you'll have to build a Vagrant box or install a Docker container image for your platform.
+[^PC]: Some assembly required: while the FRRouting containers used for external BGP speakers are easy to download, you'll usually have to [build a Vagrant box](https://netlab.tools/labs/libvirt/#vagrant-boxes) or [install a Docker container image](https://netlab.tools/labs/clab/#container-images) for your platform.